 Final Thoughts: The Most Transparent Vape Ever

-For such a tiny device, the Pax Era Pro can do a tremendous amount.
-Pax Labs, responding to the legitimate worry many people have about vaping concentrated THC, upped their game by installing NFC-tags on every pod to ensure consumers know everything about what they are vaping.
+The Pax Era Pro can do a tremendous amount for such a tiny device.
+Pax Labs, responding to the legitimate worry many people have about vaping concentrated THC, upped their game by installing NFC tags on every pod to ensure consumers know everything about what they are vaping.

-These tags also allow for easier, more straightforward functioning as they suggest ideal temperatures for that particular strain.
+These tags also allow for easier, more straightforward functioning, suggesting ideal temperatures for that particular strain.
 Users can then set the temperature and rest easy, knowing the same temperature will be applied every time.
-The new Pax Era pods are also compatible with the older device, and the old Era pods are compatible with the new device.
+The new Pax Era pods are also compatible with the older device.
+And the old Era pods are compatible with the new device.
 Performance-wise, the Era Pro continues with the precedent set by the original with stellar, on-demand vaping control that consistently outputs great-tasting vapor.